JayaAnim/Minimax/README.md

 The computer may take longer than expected to return a move on larger boards, however, moves will be returned in no more than 2 minutes on larger boards.
 Please be patient.

-Once the computer or player has won, or the a tie has occurred and no more valid moves are left, a prompt anouncing the winner will appear and the program will quit.
+Once the computer or player has won, or a tie has occurred and no more valid moves are left, a prompt anouncing the winner will appear and the program will quit.
 The program must be restarted to play again.

 # Example